TheEvergreenStateCollege/upper-division-cs-23-24/ccdc/Index.md

 - windows_helpful_equiv.md

 ## 2. scenarios
-Here you will find a few scenarios i came up with and a list ofmore to explore
+Here you will find a few scenarios I came up with and a list of more to explore
 - Scenario1.md
 - Scenario2.md
 - Scenario3.md